edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 ### Confidence
 **The notion of confidence is the factor that is updated over time, that represents trust and accuracy of a particular rated word.**

-- By that I mean, over the course of time, every Website, every change would be documented and carefully curated.
+- Over the course of time, every website, every change would be documented and carefully curated.
+Thus, the archival of such information will build up to provide historic data in the future.
+Currently, historic data includes information of various versions of websites.
+However, with our initiative, the new "historic data" will have - versions, changes, rating, priority and confidence values.
-- This would enable us to gauge confidence for that particular change from a specific website.
+- This would enable us to provide an automated ranking system with a considerably high accuracy.
-E.g. If it is found, website X always produces changes of rating 0.2 - 0.6 can be given lower confidence (say 40%) On the contrary, another website Y consistently provides changes of rating 1 - can be given higher confidence (say 75%)
+E.g. If it is found, website X always produces changes of rating 0.2 - 0.6 can be given lower confidence (say 40%).
+On the contrary, another website Y consistently provides changes of rating 1 - can be given higher confidence (say 75%).
+Such a confidence parameter facilitates easier prioritization and quicker decision-making.

 ### Priority Calculation